 The hardware-protected boot block provides extra security for the most sensitive portions of the firmware.
-This 16KB block may only be erased or written when the RP# pin is at the specified boot block unlock voltage (VHH) of 12V or when the WP# pin is VIH.
-During a WRITE or ERASE of the boot block, the RP# pin must be held at VHH or the WP# pin held HIGH until the ERASE or WRITE is completed.
+This 16KB block may only be erased or written when the RP# pin is at the specified boot block unlock voltage (VHH) of 12V or when the WP# pin is HIGH.
+During a WRITE or ERASE of the boot block, the RP# pin must be held at VHH or the WP# pin held HIGH until the WRITE or ERASE is completed.
+(The WP# pin does not apply to the SOP package.)
 The VPP pin must be at VPPH (3.3V or 5V) when the boot block is written to or erased.

-The MT28F004B3 and MT28F400B3 are available in two configurations and top or bottom boot block.
+The MT28F800B3 and MT28F008B3 are available in two configurations and top or bottom boot block.
 The top boot block version supports processors of the x86 variety.
 The bottom boot block version is intended for 680X0 and RISC applications.
-Figure 1 illustrates the memory address maps associated with these two versions.
+Figure 3 illustrates the memory address maps associated with these two versions.